danfferreira/capstone_project_eczachly/README.md

 # Animal Adoption Database

 ## Overview
 The **Animal Adoption Database** project aims to aggregate data on adoptable animals from multiple sources into a centralized (at first) AWS database.
+Focusing on leveraging technology for the betterment of pet adoption processes.

 ## Data Sources
 - **Pet Finder**: [Pet Finder API](https://www.petfinder.com/developers/)